diemancini/eilla-test/README.md

 ## USING THE APPLICATION

-As a user, just access the [frontend](http://localhost:3000/) and you should see the page like this:
+As an user, access the [frontend](http://localhost:3000/) and a page like this should be visible:

-After putting down some company name in search bar, you should see the results in same page:
+After typing any company name into the search bar, the results should be visible in the same page:

-And if it has results, you can access similaries companies by clicking in "Similar" button in each row:
+If there is any result, similar companies can be accessed by clicking in "Similar" button on each row:

-### Notes

-## Issues and Improvements

-### Issues

-### Improvements
+#### Backend

+Backend has two endpoints to expose the data, located at company_finder/main.py.
+To feed the sqlite database, [Pandas](https://pandas.pydata.org/) was used to read the csv file, inside of one migration files (in Alembic is called revision).
+In order to find "similar" companies, the criteria is located at main.pu file, which is using the industry, country and keywords fields.